-Mr. Kevin John Wright was appointed as Independent Non-Executive Director of the Company upon obtaining approval from Bank Negara Malaysia on 1 January 2018.
-Subsequently, Mr. Wright was redesignated as the Executive Director of the Company on 12 September 2019.
+Mr. Kevin John Wright was appointed as an Independent Non-Executive Director of the Company on 1 January 2018.
+Subsequently, Mr. Wright was re-designated as the Executive Director of the Company on 12 September 2019.

 Mr. Wright has vast experience in the financial services sector in New Zealand and Australia as well as South East Asia covering Malaysia, Indonesia, Singapore, Thailand, Philippines, Hong Kong and India.
 Mr. Wright possesses a high degree of familiarity with other Asia Pacific markets such as South Korea and Japan.
 Mr. Wright has over 34 years' experience in Life and Non-Life Insurance, 15 years of which were in international markets with a focus on South East Asia, Asia Pacific and India.